nic-obert/rusty-vm/oxide/oxide TODO.md

 - [ ] implement enums
 - [ ] implement structs
 - [ ] Add the no-op operator to the oxide language to prevent the optimizer from optimizing out conditional blocks and loops without any operation in them
+- [ ] Add the slice type &[T].
+This is a wide pointer.
+- [ ] Make StringRef a wide pointer.
+- [ ] Add two special registers for floating point arithmetic.

 ### In Progress